 What leagues to the teams play in?
 Girls teams play in the Illinois Women’s Soccer League (IWSL).
 Boys teams play in the Young Sportsmen’s Soccer League (YSSL).

 What indoor league does the club play in?
 Indoor training and club futsal are the focus for winter play & development and are included in the registration fee.
 Winter leagues (futsal or indoor) are not included in the club fee but are encouraged to optionally participate in.
-The club is working on further development of our indoor program.
+Games are played at the Canlan Sports facilities in Libertyville and Barrington.

 How many kids play on a team?
 Roster sizes vary by age.
 Younger teams play smaller sided (7 versus 7) and have smaller roster sizes.
 Ideally, the roster will include 4 or 5 substitutes beyond the number of players on the field.
 However, roster sizes vary based on the number of interested players, their skill level, and the level of competition.